A little bit about Lynne…

 I get a real buzz out of training other people, seeing them improve and change over time.
-When my clients are getting close to their goals, and then achieving them, I feel so full of pride and excitement.
-Working with really motivated and driven people is very rewarding.
+Working with motivated and driven people is incredibly rewarding.
 I know what it’s like to train hard for an event and activities you want to do, so yes, I do walk the walk and put the hours in on my own fitness.

 What sports are you involved in personally?
 My main sport is fell running – I get to be in the hills and experience nature up close – sometimes too close when you fall in a peat bog!
-I’m a member of Glossopdale Harriers and I sometimes compete in fell and orienteering races.
-I also go walking, cycling (I’m a true fair weather cyclist!), and have recently started wild swimming.
+I’m a keen walker, cyclist and go wild swimming.
 At various points in the past I’ve done caving, climbing, paragliding and scuba diving.

-I’m a regular volunteer at my local Glossop parkrun and am currently working my way to running my 50th parkrun event.
+I sometimes volunteer at my local Glossop parkrun and in 2022 completed my 100th parkrun event.
 I think the shortest race I’ve done is the Lantern Pike Dash at 2 miles, and longest the Long Tour of Bradwell at 55km (2015).
 I’ve raced 10km road races, the London Marathon (2017), trail halfs, trail marathons and the Bryce Canyon ultra race – a 50k race held in Utah, USA at altitude and 32 degreesC (2016).

 I love baking and when in season I go out collecting fruits to make chutney, jams and jellies.
 My outdoor interests also led me to qualify as a Hill & Moorland Leader so I can teach navigation and take people on guided walks around the Peak District.